Tom Schreiber

-Tom Schreiber (born February 24, 1992), is an American professional lacrosse player with the Archers LC of the Premier Lacrosse League and the Toronto Rock of the National Lacrosse League.
+Tom Schreiber (born February 24, 1992) is an American professional lacrosse player with the Utah Archers of the Premier Lacrosse League and the Toronto Rock of the National Lacrosse League.
 He attended St. Anthony's High School in South Huntington, New York, and played collegiate lacrosse at Princeton University.
+Schreiber is the only player to have won the professional outdoor lacrosse MVP award three times.
+He is widely regarded as one of the greatest midfielders of all time.

+Early life

+Tom Schreiber's father, Doug Schreiber, was an exceptional lacrosse player.
+Doug won the 1973 college national player of the year award and the 1973 national championship while playing for the University of Maryland lacrosse team.
+In 1993, he was inducted into the USA Lacrosse Hall of Fame.
+He also played for Team USA, winning the 1974 World Lacrosse Championship.
+In 2023, he won the Tewaaraton Legend Award.
+Doug owns a food service business and is a lacrosse coach.

+Tom Schreiber began playing lacrosse very young under the coaching guidance of his father.
+He played high school lacrosse for St. Anthony's, playing varsity for the first year during his sophomore year.
+Throughout the next two years, he earned All-America honors.

 College career

 Schreiber is the all-time leading scorer from the midfield position at Princeton with 200 points and was a four-time USILA All-American including three seasons on the First Team.
 He won the MacLaughlin Award as the nation's most outstanding midfielder his junior and senior seasons.

 Professional career

 MLL career

 Schreiber was selected 1st overall in the 2014 Major League Lacrosse draft by the Ohio Machine.
 He was named league MVP in both the 2016 and 2017 seasons while leading the Ohio Machine to the MLL championship game in both seasons and winning the championship in 2017.